apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    certificate files' access rights can be restricted to help reduce the vulnerability of certificates.

-   This feature requires Traffic Server to be built with POSIX capabilities enabled.
+   This feature requires |TS| to be built with POSIX capabilities enabled.

 .. ts:cv:: CONFIG proxy.config.ssl.handshake_timeout_in INT 0